markhenning/markhenning.github.io/content/homeautomation/Exporting with MQTT.md

 Next, add in the topic to export to, and the entities we're looking to export.
 For this usage, I want to export all of my power sensors, my electricity provider current usage and a couple of counters I keep for DNS:

 ![[Pasted image 20250813071736.png]]

+That's it!

+Config check and restart Home Assistant, and data should start appearing in MQTT